SoftInstigate/restheart-website/docs/security/tls.md

 {:.alert.alert-danger}
 HTTP is not secure: credentials can be sniffed by a man-in-the-middle attack. **It is paramount to use HTTPS**

+{:.alert.alert-info}
+This section is about securing HTTP requests between Clients and RESTHeart.
+Read [Secure connection to MongoDB](/docs/mongodb-rest/secure-connection-to-mongodb/) for more information on how to secure the connection between RESTHeart and MongoDB.

 ## The HTTPS listener

 There are many ways of enabling HTTS; for instance you can setup a web server such as nginx as a reverse proxy in front of RESTHeart or you may rely on cloud services that provides load balancers that manages SSL for you (such are Amazon WS or Google Cloud).